thehrlein/MenuCard/README.md

 ## What?
 - menu application for restaurants, bars etc.
 - opportunity for customers to order drinks and hookahs
-- admin can log in and add / delete possible drinks / tobaccos (stored in firstore)
+- admin can log in and add / delete possible drinks / tobaccos (stored in firestore)

 ## ToDo